youssef3173/Image-Stitching/README.md

 # Image-Stitching
-Stitching many images using SIFT keypoints detector
+Stitching many images using SIFT for keypoints detection

 # 1.Libraries